shashankag14/Attention-based-MT/README.md

 **Things to take care :**
 1. Add arg parser commands in readme - low
    1. (https://github.com/pytorch/examples/tree/master/word_language_model)
+2. Encoder-decoder block - low
 3. Update the README template - low
+4. validation error is low, but train error is high.
+SURPRISING ! -  V HIGH
 5. Save metrices in csv for future usage - low
+6. eos,sos to be added in sentences - v high
 7. plots not coming. check x and y axis
 -------
 **For future help in fixes :**